 A feasibility cost-share agreement was executed on

 Oct.
 1, 2018, which initiated a study to analyze alternatives that will lead to ecosystem restoration to tribal lands in Sturgeon Lake.
 The feasibility study, with integrated Environmental Assessment, was completed and signed on Oct.
 2, 2020.
 The Corps and the Prairie Island Indian Community signed a Project Partnership Agreement for the design and implementation phase of the project on Feb.
 24, 2021.
-The design was finalized in August 2021 and construction began in September 2021 with an expected completion date of December 2025.
+The design was finalized in August 2021.
+Construction began in September 2021 and completed in September 2022 with tree plantings in 2022 and 2023.
+The project is scheduled for completion in December 2025.

 The Tribal Partnership Program is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 106‒541), as amended.
 The Tribal Partnership Program provides authority for the Corps, in cooperation with Indian nations, to study and determine the feasibility of carrying out projects that will substantially benefit Indian nations.